rabbithui/RTNN/README.md

 # RTNN
-This repository will host the official implementation of our paper: "**End-to-end freeform lens design via self-supervised ray tracing neural network with manufacturability**" (under review).
+This repository will host the official implementation of our paper: "**RTNN: Self-supervised Ray Tracing Neural Network for End-to-end Freeform Lens Design in Computational Imaging**" (under review).
 ## Overview
-Freeform surfaces enable unprecedented control over complex irradiance distributions, yet their inverse design remains computationally intensive and lacks generalizability across diverse target patterns.
-We introduce a self-supervised ray tracing neural network that unites a neural network backbone with differentiable ray tracing in an end-to-end learning framework.
+Freeform optical surfaces enable precise control over complex illumination patterns, but their inverse design remains computationally expensive and lacks generalizability across different target images.
+We introduce RTNN (Ray Tracing Neural Network), a self-supervised learning framework that integrates a neural network backbone with differentiable ray tracing in an end-to-end architecture.
+RTNN learns a direct mapping from target irradiance patterns to freeform surface geometries.

-## **Code Release Coming Soon**
+## **Code Release Status**
+Upon acceptance of this manuscript, the complete source code and pretrained models will be released in this repository.